Dream Weaver LogoDream Weaver

 1. Document Thoroughly

 Record every detail of the recurring dream.
 Note variations between occurrences - these differences often hold keys to understanding.
+A consistent dream journal makes this much easier.
+If the dream repeats twice in one night, compare the versions side by side using this guide: same dream twice in one night.

 2. Identify the Feeling